Legal

 Let's Encrypt US TLS certificate issuance for rackwatch.io.
 Certificate-issuance metadata (domain name, public-key hash).
 No personal data.

-GitHub US Source hosting for the open-source agent (rackwatch/rackwatch-agent) and Docker registry for the platform image (ghcr.io).
+GitHub US Source hosting for the open-source agent (rackwatch/rackwatch-agent) and a mirror Docker registry (ghcr.io/weyndahir/platform).
 Public source code.
 Image pulls (IP, timestamp).
 Issue/PR comments you submit.

-Billing & payment
+Billing & transactional email

 VendorRegionPurposeWhat data